sfryers/MT32Editor/Readme.txt

 - Load and save individual timbres as .timbre files

 LIMITATIONS:
-- The application will likely ignore SysEx files which contain incomplete timbre or patch data.
+- The application may ignore otherwise valid MT-32 SysEx data if it is formatted in an unconventional way (eg. data blocks which don't align with normal timbre/patch starting addresses)
-- Loading/saving data for timbre temp area and patch temp area has not been implemented (the timbre editor does make use of timbre temp area 1).
+- Loading/saving data for timbre temp area and patch temp area has intentionally not been implemented (the timbre editor does make use of timbre temp area 1).
-- The application currently sends some duplicate and/or unnecessary SysEx data.
-This doesn't cause any performance issues and will be rectified in the v1.0 release.

 LAYOUT: